flutter/flutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Breaking Change

 Does your PR require Flutter developers to manually update their apps to accommodate your change?
+_This includes any changes affecting golden files & their associated widgets._

 - [ ] Yes, this is a breaking change (Please read [Handling breaking changes]). *Replace this with a link to the e-mail where you asked for input on this proposed change.*
 - [ ] No, this is *not* a breaking change.